legrahamcracker/Covid19USPublicTransit/README.md

 - Has ridership returned to normal?
 If not, how far are pre-pandemic ridership numbers is post-pandemic numbers? <br>
 - How do urban areas compare across the United States in terms of returning to commuting patterns from pre-pandemic? <br>
 - How has the advent of work from home changed commuting patterns?

-According to the [US Census Bureau](https://www.census.gov/programs-surveys/geography/guidance/geo-areas/urban-rural.html), “for the 2020 Census, an urban area will comprise  a densely settled core of census blocks that meet minimum housing unit density and/or population density requirements.
-This includes adjacent territory containing non-residential urban land uses.
-To qualify as an urban area, the territory identified according to criteria must encompass at least 2,000 housing units or have a population of at least 5,000.”

 # Data Source